Revature-DartCart-3/DartCart-Server/STARTUP.md

 The server side is currently connected to a PostgreSQL database.
 Connection details are found in the application.yaml file.
 Environment variables are currently being used for the database connection.

-### Set up the environment variables for each user
+### Set up the environment variables for a PostgreSQL database for each user

 1. Go to the run configurations for your IDE.
 2. Go to the environment variables for the Dart Cart Server Application.
 3. Add the following environment variables.